 - Explain the educational component of their project

-- Show very high writing quality, along with high quality photography
+- Show very high quality writing and production values

 - Be innovative; not derivative of existing or past Blue Earth projects

-- Include a budget that reflects the realities of life, includes living/working expenses, and is thorough
+- Include a thorough budget that reflects the realities of life, including living and working expenses.

 - Seek funding from Blue Earth